iikoshteruu/enhanced-grok-export/github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for the Enhanced Claude Export Script
+about: Suggest an idea for the Enhanced grok Export Script
 title: '[FEATURE] '
 labels: ['enhancement']
 assignees: ''